universitytheater/utheater.github.io/_bylaws/01_bylaws_ut_mission.md

 Membership shall be open to all interested UChicago Students, regardless of divisional or departmental affiliations, and must comply with the University of Chicago non-discrimination statement.

-To be eligible to be a voting member of UT (i.e., to vote on members of Committee) members must have either
+To be eligible to be a voting member of UT (i.e., to vote on members of Committee), members must be a registered student and have at least ONE (1) Quarter of Involvement, as described below:

-  * at least 1 credit in the past 4 quarters - credits include participation in any mainstage play or workshop, and a credit is counted if it is in process the quarter that a vote is taken (that is, a first-time member of any show is eligible to vote the quarter that they participate and all quarters following).
-  * Regularly attended one or more production cohorts for a full year
+  * Participated as a cast or crew member in a University Theater production (including Workshops).
+  * Participated in an artistic project or program sanctioned and/or funded by UT Committee (e.g. Staged Readings, Shakespearience, monologue festivals, paper projects, UT Mentorship Program).
+  * Participated in Radio[24] or Theater[24].
+  * Was an active member of Off-Off Campus.
+  * Was an active member of the Dean’s Men Board or UT Committee.

 ### Hazing